Jessica Traynor writes a history in poetry of Banagher in County Offaly.

 The programme is funded by the Broadcasting Authority of Ireland from the Television Licence Fee and the producer for Lyric fm is Eoin O’Kelly.

-After broadcast, the programme will be available to podcast on the usual podcast platforms and on the RTÉ Radio Player.
+The programme is available to podcast on the usual podcast platforms and on the RTÉ Radio Player.